MA Landscape Archaeology

 Dissertation on a subject of your choice*.
 You can use this as a platform for the further study of topics/issues in doctoral research, or simply to advance your knowledge and understanding of a key topic in Landscape Archaeology.
 To be taken during the summer months.

-Work Placement in Landscape Archaeology ** where you will be given the chance to work alongside practitioners 'in the field'.
+Work Placement ** where you will be given the chance to work alongside practitioners 'in the field'.
 To be taken over the summer months.

 **Depending on a student's choice of placement, this may involve additional travel or other costs.

 You will chose modules worth a total of 45 credits, which can also include a module up to the value of 15 credits in the Faculty of Arts and Humanities.
 For information on the optional 15 credits module which could be taken in Archaeology please see the module list.
 Availability varies from year to year.

 Full programme specifications are also available.

 Core Teaching Staff:

 A minimum of a 2:1 honours degree (GPA 3.0) in an arts, humanities or science subject is usually required.
 Your interest in and knowledge of archaeological matters are more important than the specific discipline of your undergraduate degree.
 EU and international student entry requirements can be found using the link below:

 For applicants whose first language is not English, IELTS is the preferred test of language.
 You need an IELTS score of 6.5, with at least 5.5 in all the component tests.
 Further information can be obtained from the following link:

 Fees and Funding: